Functional Immobilization of Interferon-gamma Induces Neuronal Differentiation of Neural Stem Cells

 Stem cell transplantation provides significant promise to regenerative strategies after injury in the central nervous system.
 Neural stem/progenitor cells (NSPCs) have been studied in terms of their regenerative capacity and their ability to differentiate into neurons when exposed to various soluble factors.
 In this study, interferon-γ (IFN-γ) was compared with brain-derived neurotrophic factor (BDNF) and erythropoietin and was shown to be the best single growth factor for inducing neuronal differentiation from adult rat brain-derived NSPCs.
 Next, IFN-γ was surface immobilized to a methacrylamide chitosan (MAC) scaffold that was specifically designed to match the modulus of brain tissue and neuronal differentiation of NSPCs was examined in vitro by immunohistochemistry.
 Bioactive IFN-γ was successfully immobilized and quantified by ELISA.
 Both soluble and immobilized IFN-γ on MAC surfaces showed dose dependent neuronal differentiation with soluble saturation occurring at 100 ng/mL and the most effective immobilized IFN-γ dose at 37.5 ng/cm2, where significantly more neurons resulted compared with controls including soluble IFN-γ. © 2009 Wiley Periodicals, Inc. J Biomed Mater Res, 2010

 Leipzig, Nic, "Functional Immobilization of Interferon-gamma Induces Neuronal Differentiation of Neural Stem Cells" (2010).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 130.